jguwekarest/jguwekarest/doc/DockerizedDevEnvSetup.md

 ```
 echo "db.name=production\ndb.host={MONGODB_IP}\ndb.port=27017\n" > $WORKSPACE/src/main/resources/config/db.properties
 ```
-Or if you use additional authentication then (you have to add --auth too the docker run command above):
+If you use additional authentication (this not needed when running on the same network with the application, mongodb is not exposed to the internet) then (you have to add --auth too the docker run command above):
 ```
 echo "db.name=production\ndb.host={MONGODB_IP}\ndb.port=27017\ndb.user={DBUSER}\ndb.password={PASSWORD}\n" > $WORKSPACE/src/main/resources/config/db.properties
 ```